This lab requires a NIOS 9.0 Lab Environment

 In Step 1 of the wizard, enter the following details:

-Topology Ruleset: EA Rule (created in Task 2)
+Topology Ruleset: EA Rule (created in the previous task)

 Click Next to proceed.